i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 and the end-to-end protocol specified here.

 Crypto type 0 is ElGamal.
-Crypto types 1-3 are reserved for an upcoming ECIES-ECDH-AES-SessionTag proposal.
+Crypto types 1-3 are reserved for ECIES-ECDH-AES-SessionTag, see proposal 145.